-The responsible person will carry out preliminary enquiries to establish the facts and whether there is any evidential basis to the allegation before making a referral to the LADO.
-This will help the responsible person decide whether the incident meets the threshold for referral as set out in section 1 above or if the matter should be dealt with as a low-level incident under the School's staff conduct policies.
-(See Annex B for further guidance).
-Where the responsible person is unclear as to which process to follow, the LADO can be contacted for a "no names" discussion so that advice can be given.
-The responsible person should not speak to the staff member at this stage but should only do so once they have established that a LADO referral will not be needed or after taking initial advice from the LADO.
+This will help the Responsible Person decide whether the incident meets the threshold for referral or if the matter should be dealt with as a low-level incident under the School's Low Level Concerns Policy, Staff Behaviour Policy and Staff Disciplinary PRocedure (See Annexes A and B for further guidance and for the School's Low Level Concern Policy).
+Where the Responsible Person is unclear as to which process to follow, the LADO can be contacted for a "no names" discussion so that advice can be given.

+The Responsible Person should not speak to the staff member at this stage but should only do so once they have established that a LADO referral will not be needed or after taking initial advice from the LADO.